NotRade/astrosquad.best/README.md

 # astrosquad.best
-some website source that got leaked by my friend
+some website source that got leaked by my friend have fun 🖤